SysManSquad/sysmansquadblogdev/content/posts/2021-05-15-where-is-the-reports-data/index.md

                               </h4>

                               <p>
-                                Now, usually when you get a token for these APIs, it is a <strong>Bearer</strong> token and a <strong>JSON Web Token</strong> or <strong>JWT</strong>.
+                                Now, usually when you get a token for these APIs, it is a **Bearer** token and a **JSON Web Token** or **JWT**.
 Now JWT's are an excellent and open standard you can read more about [here](https://jwt.io/), but the short version is that inside this big beautiful base64 blob are three parts.
                               </p>

                               <ul>